Sensory Bag Idea & Freebie

 The colors really stick out this way.
 This is the way I would go next time using the colored crayons if you opt to use rice.

 We did discover two problems.
-Some of my little learners had trouble with the rice and one friend did poke a whole in the bag. {Accident or intentional?
+Some of my little learners had trouble with the rice and one friend did poke a hole in the bag. {Accident or intentional?
 Who knows} But I kept experimenting to find how to make this sensory bag idea the best.

-We also had lots of the rice getting under the paper, thus making the project not as much fun.
+We also had lots of rice getting under the paper, thus making the project not as much fun.
 So I tried the same idea with elbow pasta…

 Next, we tried to use elbow pasta with great success.